Inquiry after five-week-old baby boy dies

 A wide-ranging review was carried out into the way the case was handled to determine whether lessons could be learned about the way professionals worked together to safeguard children.

-Details of the family involved have not been disclosed but the background to the tragedy in September, 2013, are outlined in an update report to be considered by Denbighshire’s corporate governance committee this week (Jan 25).
+Details of the family involved have not been disclosed but the background to the tragedy, are outlined in an update report to be considered by Denbighshire’s corporate governance committee this week (Jan 25).

-The five-week-old baby boy was placed on the child protection register because of its parents’ history of domestic abuse.
-Their two eldest children had been adopted and the youngest child was in foster care.
+The baby boy was placed on the child protection register because of its parents’ history of domestic abuse.

 While pregnant the mother split from the father and was accommodated in supported housing, during which time she engaged with social services. but they were unaware, however, that she had then had another partner.